lquidfire/OpenARC/README.md

 ## Additional Documentation

 The man page for the openarc filter is present in the openarc directory of this source distribution.
-There is additional information in the `INSTALL` and `FEATURES` files, and in the `README` file in the openarc directory.
-Changes are documented in the `RELEASE_NOTES` file.

 ## Warning